jmfradkin/Metis-Project-1-MTA-Data-Analysis/README.md

 This repository contains an iPython notebook with inital data analysis and a link to the presentaiton can be found here:  [Project link](https://docs.google.com/presentation/d/1wnQ8p0CEVCo86bwlI7itBjZj92ZFGQtQupW5__etoe8/edit)

+I have also added a link to the challenge set associated with this project, where we manipulated Python dictionaries to visualize various metrics for the MTA data.